Final Cut Pro: Creation

 Randy Ubillos led the team that developed the first three versions of Adobe Premiere.
 His group was then hired by Macromedia to develop KeyGrip, a more professional video editing program based on Apple's QuickTime, for Macromedia.
+Niya C Sisk was retained by Macromedia to create the UI of KeyGrip in partnership with the engineering team.
 However, Macromedia was unable to release the product, since they had licensed a component from Truevision, and the latter had a licensing agreement with Microsoft that prohibited the component's use in conjunction with QuickTime.
 As a result, and due to Macromedia's decision to focus on the web market, it sold its desktop applications, including KeyGrip.

 In 1998, KeyGrip was renamed Final Cut, and was demonstrated as a 0.9 alpha in a private room at the NAB Show.
 The demonstration showed both Mac and Windows versions of the software, with the Mac version using a Truevision RTX dual-stream real-time card with limited real-time effects.
 When no buyer was found for the program, Apple acquired the development team as a defensive measure.
 As Apple was unable to find a buyer for Final Cut, it continued development work, adding FireWire support and releasing the program as Final Cut Pro at NAB 1999.